howerj/cdb/readme.md

 * We could place the header within the key-value section of the database, or even at the end of the file.

-TODO:

-* [ ] Apply lessons learned in this project to others, this is in terms of the makefile, project layout and style.
-* [ ] An option for dumping out keys and their hashes could be made, using Unix utilities it would then be possible to construct the database in hash value order.
-* [ ] Change key dump so if option is specified twice it will dump out hashes using the CDB hash function.
-* [ ] Link to other versions, reference other versions in performance test script 't'.
-* [ ] Normalize command line arguments between this version of CDB and other versions if possible.
-* [ ] Test that Out Of Memory conditions are handled correctly with ulimit / disabling overcommit.
-* [ ] Use unlocked stdio?
-See if this speeds things up a little or not.

 # BUGS

 For any bugs, email the [author][].
 It comes with a 'works on my machine